yearbook/extendscript-api-documentation/README.md

   - Python3
   - Node.js and npm
   - Adobe InDesign/Illustrator/Photoshop/Bridge/Audition and ExtendScript Toolkit for XML source files
-  - (for Mac users, if you want the InDesign OM) Mac OS Mojave or lower - ESTK is not available for Catalina and the OMV has not been brought in to the VSCode solution yet.
+  - (for Mac users, if you want the InDesign/Audition/Premiere Pro OMs) Mac OS Mojave or lower - ESTK is not available for Catalina and the OMV has not been brought in to the VSCode solution yet.

 ## Generating the documentation ##